-I am not talking about worrying over if your running too easy.
+I am not talking about worrying over if you're running too easy.

 Marathoners are already highly disciplined, focused people.
 It is often times difficult for us to slow down when it would be in our best interests to do so.

 Allow Yourself Recovery

 The benefits from training happens in the rest, not the workout itself.